Simulation Distillation: Pretraining World Models in Simulation for Rapid Real-World Adaptation: Experiments

-\textbf{Data Diversity.} We next evaluate the role of data diversity by comparing pretraining on expert-only trajectories to our mixed datasets with equal data volume.
-Expert-only data leads to a substantial performance drop, highlighting the importance of diverse, perturbed rollouts for learning dynamics and value estimates that remain accurate under off-policy planning.
+\textbf{Data Scale and Diversity.} We first study the effect of dataset scale by reducing simulation rollouts to $10\%$ and $50\%$ of the full pretraining data.
+Performance drops sharply as data is reduced for both systems.
+We next evaluate the role of data diversity by comparing pretraining on expert-only trajectories to our mixed datasets with equal data volume, and observe that expert-only data leads to a substantial performance drop.
+Together, these results highlight the importance of obtaining large, diverse datasets to provide the coverage needed to pretrain world models which can be used for effective planning.

-\textbf{Reward and Value Transformers.} We ablate the use of sequence-to-sequence transformers for reward and value prediction, replacing them with per-timestep MLP decoders as in \cite{hafnerdream, hansen2022temporal}.
+\textbf{Reward and Value Transformers.} Next, we ablate the use of sequence-to-sequence transformers for reward and value prediction, replacing them with per-timestep MLP decoders as in \cite{hafnerdream, hansen2022temporal}.
 This consistently degrades performance across tasks.
 We attribute this to the inability of per-step models to capture trajectory-level structure, which is essential for accurately evaluating candidate action sequences during planning.

-\textbf{Reconstruction Loss.} Finally, we study the effect of adding an observation reconstruction loss to the dynamics objective, a common design choice in MBRL \cite{hafnerdream, bruce2024genie}.
-While reconstruction slightly improves quadruped performance, it provides no qualitative benefit and leads to a steep performance drop for manipulation.
-We hypothesize that reconstructing high-dimensional visual observations encourages overfitting to task-irrelevant details, which interferes with learning compact latent dynamics suitable for planning.
+\textbf{Reconstruction Loss.} We study the effect of adding an observation reconstruction loss to the training objective, a common design choice in MBRL \cite{hafnerdream, bruce2024genie}.
+While reconstruction slightly improves quadruped performance, it leads to a steep performance drop for manipulation, consistent with the concern that pixel reconstruction pressures the latent state to encode task-irrelevant details (\cref{sec:pretrain}).